 The facility is set to be operational every day of the year, which means that it could bring around $18 million per year or more as Bitcoin continues its bullish streak.
 The flagship cryptocurrency recently surpassed $28,000 and is anticipated to extend its rally.

 Earlier this year, Greenidge CEO Dale Irwin said that the expansion could create new jobs, and the tax revenue can benefit schools and government services in the area.
 Despite the potential economic incentives, there are concerns over the facility’s unwanted impacts.

 The plaintiffs led by environmental organization Sierra Club filed an article 78 lawsuit alleging that the expansion poses a risk to the environment.
 They say that hot water that will be discharged by the plant into Seneca Lake will harm aquatic life.
 They also claim that the expansion can increase noise levels and spawn algal blooms.

 “Because the Bitcoin mining facility will require the generating facility to run at maximum capacity, a significant greater amount of water intake and super heated water discharge into the Keuka outfall, which drains into Seneca Lake, will be required.
 In fact, 159,897,000 gallons of superheated water will be withdrawn from Seneca Lake for cooling the generating facility, <…> The generating facility will cause both entrapment of fish from Seneca Lake, as well as entrainment of fish larvae from the lake, significantly reducing the fish population within the lake.” the lawsuit reads.

 The plaintiffs want the court to void the approval of the site plan.
-They are also asking the court to issue an injunction against any construction or operation of the Bitcoin mining facility pending compliance to state and municipal laws.
+They also ask the court to issue an injunction against any construction or operation of the cryptocurrency mining facility pending compliance with state and municipal laws.